techgrounds/techgrounds-ZevWepster/02_Networking/NTW-01.md

 **Key-terms**
 ---

-**OSI model:** Open  Systems interconnection is model primarily used for troubleshooting of telecommunication.
+**OSI model:** Open  Systems Interconnection is model primarily used for troubleshooting of telecommunication.
 This model has 7 layers.

 **The TCP/IP model:** This is an alternative to the OSI model.
 This model describes the standard on wich the internet was built, so it's a more realistic model.
 This model had 4 layers.